The Evolution of AI Value in Retail

 These applications deliver tangible value quickly.
 A retailer might automate 80% of invoice matching, freeing accounts payable staff for exception handling.
 Intelligent scheduling could reduce labor costs by 5-8% while maintaining or improving service levels.
 Better forecasts might cut inventory investment by 15-20% without increasing stockouts.

 Workflow automation eliminates repetitive manual work in back-office operations.
 Document processing extracts information from invoices, receipts, and forms automatically.
 Inventory optimization reduces overstock and holding costs.
-In distribution centres, AI-driven workflow automation orchestrates picking, packing, and replenishment tasks across zones based on real-time order demand, inventory position, and labour availability.
-The system dynamically sequences work assignments, activates only the required zones, and coordinates conveyor and material-handling equipment to streamline throughput and reduce idle time.
-Fraud detection prevents revenue leakage and loss.
+In distribution centres, AI-driven workflow automation orchestrates picking, packing, and replenishment tasks across zones based on real-time order demand.
+The system dynamically sequences work assignments to streamline throughput and reduce idle time.

 As organizations build AI capability and confidence, they move from eliminating waste to optimizing outcomes.
 Rather than just reducing costs, they focus on improving performance metrics that drive business results: higher margins, better inventory turns, increased customer satisfaction.